imcleiber/Software-Project-Python/README.md

 5 - Video Tutorials and Guides
 6 - Community and Forum Access
 7 - Personalized Recommendations
+8 - Connection with Wearable Devices (project 2)

 To run the Fitness App:
 You'll need to save all .py documents in the same folder